scribe-public/sample-policies/docs/v2/initiatives/rules/images/fresh-base-image.md

 **Rego Source:** [fresh-base-image.rego](https://github.com/scribe-public/sample-policies/v2/rules/images/fresh-base-image.rego)
 **Labels:** SBOM, Images

 Verifies that each base image is not older than the specified threshold (max_days) from its creation date.

-The rule fails if no base image is found or if any base image exceeds the allowed age.
-This rule requires Dockerfile context; for example, run it with: `valint my_image --base-image Dockerfile`.
+## Mitigation
+Ensures that container images are built on up-to-date base images, reducing the risk of deploying images with outdated layers that may contain unpatched vulnerabilities or deprecated components.
+This check prevents the use of stale base images, thereby enhancing overall container security.

 :::tip